darrenaalfonso/curation/_posts/2020-10-23-anchor-companies.md

 After filtering out the list, here are my "requirements to be an anchor" (This list is not scientific.
 I tried to be as objective as possible, but let's face it, this is still subjective and still just my opinion.):

 <h4>1.
+Be headquartered in the city you anchor.</h4>  Even though Google has an office in Seattle [right across from Amazon](https://www.geekwire.com/2019/first-look-inside-google-clouds-new-seattle-campus-right-across-street-amazon/#:~:text=Google%20Cloud%20on%20Thursday%20officially,%2C%20Android%2C%20Maps%20and%20Chrome.),
+but that doesn't mean Google anchors Seattle.
+Sidenote, one of my pet peeves are proponents of a city saying "Google is here, Apple is here" just because those companies have satellite ofices in the city.

+<h4>2.
 Be public.</h4>  Public companies make headlines.
 They signal to startup founders, "If {anchor company} was able to thrive in our city, you can too."
 To a lesser extent, public companies grant RSUs that often attract more tech talent to the company and, ipso facto, the region.

-<h4>2.
+<h4>3.
+Be in the Fortune 500.</h4>  If the company doesn't make enough revenue, it can't grow.

+<h4>4.
 Have A LOT of employees.</h4>  At least 10,000.
 The more employees you have, the more "tech" becomes part of your city.
 The more employees you have, the more likely one of them starts a company in the same city.

-<h4>3.
-Be in the Fortune 500.</h4>  If the company doesn't make enough revenue, it can't grow.

-<h4>4.
-Be headquartered in the city you anchor.</h4>  Even though Google has an office in Seattle [right across from Amazon](https://www.geekwire.com/2019/first-look-inside-google-clouds-new-seattle-campus-right-across-street-amazon/#:~:text=Google%20Cloud%20on%20Thursday%20officially,%2C%20Android%2C%20Maps%20and%20Chrome.),
-but that doesn't mean Google anchors Seattle.
-Sidenote, one of my pet peeves are proponents of a city saying "Google is here, Apple is here" just because those companies have satellite ofices in the city.

 <h4>5.
-Be primarily software oriented.</h4>  This is the most subjective.  ["Every company is a tech company"](https://www.wsj.com/articles/every-company-is-now-a-tech-company-1543901207)  could be interpreted as "every company is a software company."
+Be a software company.</h4>  This is the most subjective requirement.
+While some believe ["every company is a tech company"](https://www.wsj.com/articles/every-company-is-now-a-tech-company-1543901207)
+that doesn't mean every company is a **software** company.
+Why does being a software company matter?
+It doesn't really, but this is my list 😏

 But Disney is an anchor company of LA, no doubt.
 But it's not a tech anchor because it's primary business is entertainment.

 🤙